 Cloudera Partner Data Processing Addendum

-This Partner Data Processing Addendum (“DPA”) forms part of and is incorporated into the Cloudera Partner Network Terms, Partnership Terms and Conditions, or similar contract, agreement, or legal document (“Agreement”) between Cloudera, Inc. and any Cloudera affiliates, and the Partner and any Partner affiliates.
+This Partner Data Protection Addendum (“DPA”) forms part of and is incorporated into the Cloudera Partner Network Terms, Partnership Terms and Conditions, or similar contract, agreement, or legal document (“Agreement”) between Cloudera, Inc. and any Cloudera affiliates, and the Partner and any Partner affiliates.
 Cloudera and Partner are each a “Party” and, together, “the Parties.”
-This Partner DPA forms a legally binding contract between Cloudera and Partner and applies to the extent that the Parties Process Personal Data pursuant to the Agreement.
-This Partner DPA shall prevail over any prior partner data processing addendum or similar agreement entered into by the Parties.
+This DPA forms a legally binding contract between Cloudera and Partner and applies to the extent that the Parties Process Personal Data for purposes of and pursuant to the Agreement.
+This DPA shall prevail over any prior data protection addendum or similar agreement entered into or executed by the Parties.

 Whereas

-- Cloudera and Partner have entered into this DPA to set out the framework for the Processing of Personal Data by the Parties, including the sharing of such data, each acting in the capacity as a Controller, and to define the procedures, obligations, responsibilities, liabilities, and rights of the Parties.
+II.
+Cloudera and Partner have entered into this DPA to set out the framework for the Processing of Personal Data by the Parties, including the sharing of such data, each acting in the capacity as a Controller, and to define the procedures, obligations, responsibilities, liabilities, and rights of the Parties in connection with the Agreement and to manage and further the partner relationship (aka partnership).

 1. Definitions